Circular Economy Taskforce

 Lee Marshall, FCIWM Director of Innovation and Technical Services

-September brings a renewed sense of purpose after the slight lull of August and summer holidays.
-This is helped of course by RWM and the start of a round of conferences and other events.
+September brings a renewed sense of purpose after the slightly lull of August and summer holidays.
+This is helped by of course RWM and the start of a round of conferences and other events.

 The CIWM stand at RWM was as busy as we have ever seen it and the policy team had the opportunity to chat to lots of CIWM members about what is currently going on, or not, in the resources and waste world.